How is Silicone Made?

 ![]() Fluidized Bed Reactor - China |

 The silicon is powdered, then combined with a copper catalyst and methylene chloride in a Fluidized Bed Reactor, which mixes fluid and solid ingredients at such high velocities that solid particles are completely suspended.
-The methylated chlorine reacts with the silicon, forming several different silanes - chemicals which have a chain of silicon atoms as a backbone. |
+The methylated chlorine reacts with the silicon, forming several different 'silanes' - chemicals which have a chain of silicon atoms as a backbone. |

-| Silanes can be combined with each other, with a related family of chemicals called siloxanes, and metallic or other additives to make silicones with different properties.
-When combined with a catalyst, the long-chain silicone molecules cross-link together to make the various forms of silicone we use today. | Silicone |
+Silanes can be combined with each other, with a related family of chemicals called siloxanes, and metallic or other additives to make silicone resins with different properties.
+When combined with a catalyst, the long-chain molecules in the resin cross-link together to make the various forms of silicone we use today. | Silicone |